awwad/uptane/README.md

 Valid top-level metadata cannot be downloaded.
 Unsafely update the Root metadata.
 ```

-Restore metadata to the previously trusted state, where the compromised keys
+We next restore metadata to the previously trusted state, where the compromised
-had been revoked and new keys were added for the Targets, Snapshot, and
+keys had been revoked and where new keys were added for the Targets, Snapshot,
-Timestamp roles.
+and Timestamp roles.

 ```Python
 >>> dd.undo_sign_with_compromised_keys_attack()